Hariom-patidar-tech/Voice-Emotion-Detection/README.md

 Integration of deep learning models such as CNN and LSTM

-Accuracy improvement using larger and diverse datasets
+Improved prediction accuracy using larger and diverse datasets

 Multi-language emotion recognition support

-Deployment as a web-based or cloud application
+Deployment as a scalable web-based or cloud application

 📌 Conclusion

 This project demonstrates the effective use of machine learning techniques to analyze speech signals and recognize human emotions.
-It provides a strong foundation in audio signal processing, feature engineering, and ML-based classification, making it suitable for real-world AI applications.
+It provides a strong foundation in audio signal processing, feature engineering, and ML-based classification, making it suitable for real-world AI and speech analysis applications.

 👤 Author

 Hariom Patidar
-📧 Email: your-email@example.com
+📧 Email: hariompatidar.ai01@gmail.com

 🔗 GitHub: https://github.com/Hariom-patidar-tech